-10 COM(2006)208
+&lt;sup>10 COM(2006)208

-11 http://ec.europa.eu/education/policies/educ/eit/index_en.html the European Higher Education Area.
+http://ec.europa.eu/education/policies/educ/eit/index en.html

+Implementation of the 2006 Recommendation on Further European Cooperation in Quality Assurance will continue to be a major emphasis, as will the implementation of the European Qualifications Framework and strengthening its link to the Framework of Qualifications for the European Higher Education Area.
 The Lisbon Strategy and the Bologna process will continue to be the framework for the policy agenda for higher education, taking due account of the Conclusions of EU and Bologna Ministerial Meetings.